wchiquito/jj-for-everyone.github.io/src/rebase.md

 It's called `rebase`.
 As the name implies, it takes commits from one "base" (some ancestor) and moves them on top of a different "base".
 `jj rebase` on its own doesn't work though, it needs to know the **destination** of the operation.
-In this case, Bob wants to move his commit on top of the state of the remote `main` branch, i.e. Alice's commit.
+In this case, Bob wants to move his commit on top of the state of the remote `main` bookmark, i.e. Alice's commit.
 Therefore, he runs the command:

 ```sh